 We also tested the performances of PALMS-SP in comparison to DONet and Chainsaw under dynamic network environment.
 We set all the nodes to join in an initialization period of around 1 minute, and then we set each node changes its status according the ON/OFF model.
 The node actively participates the overlay during the ON period, and leaves (or fails) during the OFF period.
 Both ON and OFF periods are exponentially distributed.
 Figure 7(b) shows that a shorter ON/OFF period leads to a lower delivery ratio.
-However, the overall delivery ratio for PALMS is higher in comparison to DONet and Chainsaw because the additional push mechanism employed at the superpeer layer is able to help to recover from a vast majority of losses.
-Note that Chainsaw displays the poorest performance in term of delivery ratio.
+However, the overall delivery ratio for PALMS is higher in comparison to DONet and Chainsaw because the additional push mechanism employed at the super-peer layer is able to help to recover from a vast majority of losses.
+Note that Chainsaw displays the poorest performances

-Delivery Latency: In Figure 8 (a) we show the distribution of latency experienced by data packets at the different overlay nodes.
+Delivery Latency: In Figure 7(c) we show the distribution of latency experienced by data packets at the different overlay nodes.
 In this experiment, we measure the average time for first packet arrival for all simulated protocols.
 Note that all protocols suffer an increase in average time of first packet arrival, stabilize, then stay relatively constant with the number of nodes.
 The increase is well identified and is due to the implementation of swarming protocols for PALMS-SP and DONet.
-As compared to DONet, the existence of super-peers and push protocol in PALMS-SP, packets have higher chances to be delivered to connected clients in a shorter period of time.
+Moreover, with the existence of super-peers and push protocol, packets have higher chances to be delivered to connected clients at a shorter period of time.